ToolShedTested

 Top Pick: DeWalt DCS334B 20V MAX Jigsaw

 The DCS334B is a brushless, keyless jigsaw with four orbital settings, variable speed, and an all-metal keyless blade clamp that makes blade changes fast without a tool.
 The LED light is genuinely useful for inside cuts in shadowed framing bays.
-It accepts both T-shank and U-shank blades, and the bevel cuts to 45 degrees for angled work.
-At $129, it's a clean value in the 20V MAX ecosystem -- it will handle everything a deck project throws at it without being overkill.
+It accepts both T-shank and U-shank blades, and the bevel cuts to 45 degrees for angled work. at the current retailer price it's a clean value in the 20V MAX ecosystem -- it will handle everything a deck project throws at it without being overkill.

 See more options in our best jigsaws of 2026 roundup.